AEADataEditor/replication-template-development/sample-language-report.md

 ### If using general IPUMS data:

+You may need these tags if the author did not provide their extract specification.
+Include the text right after the second tag as well.

 > [REQUIRED] Please provide your IPUMS data extract.

 > [REQUIRED] Please provide the IPUMS extract specification (the dofiles and DCT files provided with your extract).

+Your replication package uses IPUMS data.
+Provision of extracts is required for sample (not full-count) files, and is compliant with IPUMS Terms of Use.

+For the extracts you generated, you should provide

+- the dofile for read-in "usa_0028.do" and dct files
+- for sample files, the actual extract (dat or dta files)

+---

+The pre-approver or the approver may decide to also add the following text:

+IPUMS is trialling an API for extracts, which allows a user to export the extract specification, and for a replicator to re-use the extract specification programmatically.
+We encourage you to

+- sign up for the beta (write to ipums+api@umn.edu and tell them you want to participate in the beta, and that the AEA Data Editor sent you)
+- provide, as part of the repository, the JSON files you can download
+- point to the IPUMS API pages as instructions for replicators to regenerate your extracts.

+### General tags

 > [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.